alextes/next-boilerplate/docs/question-and-input.md

 * Most likely going to look like: rituals.world/giftcard

-## Integration with other services
+## Integration with third party services

 * Adyen for payment
   * Support different currencies for different locales
 * Intersolve for giftcard code gen
-  * Does intersolve support multiple locales?
+  * Will Rituals put any kind of text or content on the card where Intersolve does not handle localization?
+Think, currency of the amount or a friendly message.
 * Any other system that needs integration?

 # Dev requirements